 Gonorrhea is an infection caused by bacteria that is spread through sexual contact.
-While gonorrhea is treatable, there are increasing public health concerns about strains of gonorrhea in the United States that are resistant to standard medications.
+While gonorrhea is treatable, there are increasing concerns about strains of gonorrhea in the United States that are resistant to standard medications.
 If left untreated, gonorrhea can have reproductive health consequences for women.
 Pregnant women can transmit gonorrhea to their newborn babies, resulting in health problems for the child.

-FIGURE 10 Number of Gonorrhea Cases, Rhode Island, 2010-2019
+FIGURE 10 Number of Gonorrhea Cases, Rhode Island, 2011-2020

-Since 2010, rates of gonorrhea have increased by 421% in Rhode Island.
-This increase may be partially attributed to increases in extragenital testing (i.e., testing of the throat and rectum) for gonorrhea by Rhode Island providers in recent years.
+Since 2011, rates of gonorrhea have increased by 289% in Rhode Island.
+This increase may be partially attributed to increases in extra-genital testing (i.e. testing of the throat and rectum) for gonorrhea by Rhode Island providers in recent years.
+These data represent diagnosed cases based on positive test results.
+A reduction in cases was observed in 2020, which may be attributed to the impact of COVID-19 on reduced screening by health care providers and changes in individual risk behaviors.

-FIGURE 11 Number of Gonorrhea Cases, by Sex, Rhode Island, 2009-2018
+FIGURE 11 Number of Gonorrhea Cases, by Sex, Rhode Island, 2011-2020

 In the last 10 years, more gonorrhea cases have been observed in males than in females.
-This is likely attributable to the severity of symptoms among males and an increase in gonorrhea in the GBMSM population.
+This is likely attributable to a rise in gonorrhea in the GBMSM population.

-FIGURE 12 Rates of Gonorrhea Cases, by Age, Rhode Island, 2015-2019
+FIGURE 12 Rates of Gonorrhea Cases, by Age, Rhode Island, 2016-2020

-From 2010-2019, case rates for gonorrhea were consistently highest among people in their 20s, followed by people in their 30s.
+In the last five years, case rates for gonorrhea have been consistently highest among people in their 20s, followed by people in their 30s.